rocketbot-cl/ScriptsAdvanced/README.md

 ## Overview

 1. Execute Python
-Executes Python in the local machine with the local environment
+Execute python by providing a file route you want

 2. Execute Node.js
-Executes Node.js in the local machine with the local environment
+Execute Node.js by providing a file route you want

 3. Execute Command Line Input
-Executes commands of CLI in the local machine
+Generate content by providing a command line input

 ----
 ### OS